machkevds/nlp-drug-side-effect-pred-machkevds/README.md

 ## Next Steps

-This project successfully demonstrates the technical capabilities of building a high-performing NLP model for a critical healthcare task.
+This project shows the technical capabilities of building a high-performing NLP model for a critical healthcare task.
 While the core implementation is complete, the journey from development to real-world impact involves further considerations around deployment strategies, continuous monitoring, and the broader implications of AI in sensitive domains.
 These aspects are crucial for moving from a successful proof-of-concept to a production-ready solution.

 ---